Stream Corridor Assessments

 Do you ever feel that waterway project decisions that are based on limited data might be missing important issues?
 Decisions based on traditional site-based stream assessments are relying on intensive reviews of short stream stretches while the majority of the stream remains unseen.
 HDSS Stream Corridor Assessments encompass 100% of a stream corridor with geo-referenced video and data.
 The result is a much better understanding of factors that are impacting a stream for better mitigation planning.

 Trutta’s High Definition Stream Surveys produce comprehensive stream corridor assessments that rapidly identify areas in greatest need of restoration or conservation.
 By providing continuous 1-meter longitudinal resolution of stream corridor conditions, HDSS gives planners the documentation they need to make more informed decisions.

 As shown in Figure 1, the HDSS framework consists of six fundamental elements:

 The first 5 elements are Continuous Data.

 Man-made items (pipes, road crossings) or other discrete features of environmental importance (large woody debris) are Point Data, and can occur anywhere in the corridor.

 When combined, Continuous Data and Point Data define the location, extent and condition of issues within the stream corridor to aid in planning and effective management.

 Additionally, each element can be used independently to identify and target specific management actions.

-A fundamental part of effectively managing a stream is knowing what the problems are and where they exist.
-A Stream Corridor Assessment uses HDSS techniques to document conditions continuously over long stretches of stream.
-Stream Corridor Assessments provide large volumes of detailed video and data that is used to support Mitigation Prioritzation, Integrated Planning, and Impact Assessments.
-The high-definition video of the stream corridor can be linked to a database of information that is easily mapped in GIS software (Figure 1).
+HDSS produces large volumes of detailed video and data that support Mitigation Prioritization, Integrated Planning, and Impact Assessments.
+The high-definition video of the stream corridor can be linked to a database of information that is easily mapped in GIS software.